 Making matter worse, in October 2017 the Trump administration reversed the contraceptive coverage mandate of the ACA, claiming that there is “uncertainty” about the link between decreasing unintended pregnancies and contraceptive access — an outright and dangerous lie.
 The rollback allows employers to deny birth control coverage to their employees based on a religious objection or an undefined “moral objection.”
 The result?
 Countless Bay Staters are at risk of losing essential contraceptive coverage.

-But, we were ready for this.
-NARAL Pro-Choice MA has been preparing since the day Trump was elected, and we are working relentlessly to be the first state in the nation to respond in support of women.
+But we were ready for this.
+NARAL Pro-Choice Massachusetts has been preparing since the day Trump was elected, and we worked relentlessly to be the first state in the nation to respond in support of women.

 No-copay preventative healthcare is an economic necessity to women of all backgrounds – especially those who are most vulnerable in our community.